Let Me Go, Lover!: Chart performance

 Weber's record of the song first reached the Billboard magazine charts on December 4, 1954.
 By January 1955, it had hit No. 1 on all the Billboard charts (the Disk Jockey chart, the Best Seller chart, and the Juke Box chart).
 The song reached No. 16 in the UK Singles Chart, and was awarded a gold record.

-Cover Versions
+Other versions

-It was also quickly covered by a number of other singers:
+It was also covered by a number of other singers: